quasarframework/quasar/docs/src/pages/vue-components/toggle.md

 ---
 title: Toggle
+desc: The QToggle component is a basic element for user input.
+You can use it for turning settings, features or true/false inputs on and off.
 related:
   - /vue-components/checkbox
   - /vue-components/option-group
   - /vue-components/radio
   - /vue-components/button-toggle
 ---
 The QToggle component is another basic element for user input.
-You can use this for turning settings, features or true/ false inputs on and off.
+You can use this for turning settings, features or true/false inputs on and off.

 ::: tip
 Please also refer to the [QOptionGroup](/vue-components/option-group) on other possibilities for creating groups of Checkboxes.